automeris-io/WebPlotDigitizer/DEVELOPER_GUIDELINES.md

 This will create apps for Mac, Windows and Linux.

+## Docker

+To build a docker image see the file `research/Dockerfile`.

 # Coding Style

 - **Javascript**: ES6 with [AirBnB's style guide](https://github.com/airbnb/javascript) is recommended.
 A lot of older code does not follow this style and should be updated eventually.